Private hire driver licence conditions

 1. Conduct of the Driver

-(e) shall not smoke and not allow any passengers to smoke in a licensed vehicle at anytime.
+(f) Shall not smoke or vape and not allow any passengers to smoke or vape in a licensed vehicle at any time.

 (a) The driver shall immediately after the termination of any hiring of the vehicle or as soon as practicable thereafter carefully search the vehicle for any property which may have been accidentally left there.

-(b) If any property accidentally left in the vehicle by any person who may have been conveyed therein is found by or handed to the driver, unless it be sooner claimed by or on behalf of its owner, shall be taken within 24 hours to the Council offices and left in the custody of the Licensing staff.
+(b) If any property accidentally left in the vehicle by any person who may have been conveyed therein is found by or handed to the driver, unless it be sooner claimed by or on behalf of its owner, shall be taken within 48 hours to the Council offices and left in the custody of the Licensing staff by prior arrangement.

 (a) The driver shall not convey in the vehicle any animal belonging to or in the custody of himself or the proprietor or operator of the vehicle,